westmcmillen/TaskTracker/README.md

 In the root folder, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-In the server folder, run `npm run server` for a dev server.
+In the root folder, run `npm run server` for a dev server.
+The server will be listening on `http://localhost:5000/`.
+The server will automatically reload if you change any of the source files.